 RAP 3 sees a shift in focus from RAP 2's six University Action Areas (Partnerships, Cultural Recognition, Student Recruitment and Retention, Staff Employment, Teaching and Learning Strategies, Research) with 57 measures and targets, to the development of a smaller number of Signature Projects.

 The 14 Signature Projects in the RAP 3 fall under the following themes:

 Theme 1: Leadership for Change

 Theme 4: International Engagement

-In addition, two new Signature Projects have been added to Purposeful Partnerships, encompassing the University’s strategic partnerships with the Yothu Yindi Foundation and the Goulburn Valley region.
+As a result, two key changes were made to the RAP, firstly the themes were reprioritised and secondly two Signature Projects were added to the Purposeful Partnerships theme, encompassing the University’s strategic partnerships with the Yothu Yindi Foundation and the Goulburn Valley region.

 OUR CAMPUS IN THE 21st CENTURY

 Our Campus in the 21st Century (OC21) was developed by the University community in a series of workshops that explored the qualities wanted across all campuses and precincts.
 It is the formal response to the University of Melbourne’s strategic plan Growing Esteem and is integral to how the University will plan for the future, and to developing high-quality campus-based experiences for diverse communities.